aclonegeek/honours/README.md

 All commands for running the test suite assume you are present within the `build` directory.

 ### Running The Test Suite
-To run the test suite, simply run the `test_suite` executable.
-This will run the entire test suite.
+To run the test suite, simply run `test/test_suite --tce=*EX1*,*EX2*`.
+This will run the entire test suite, minus the native and parallel tests pertaining to ex1 and ex2.

 To run a specific test suite or test suites, you can do the following:
 ``` shell